andrew-johnson-4/andrew-johnson-4/README.md

 * PunC is an Intermediate Representation
 * Relog is a Type System
-* λ☶ is a compiler backend
+* λ☶ is a Compiler Backend
-* LSTS is a compiler frontend
+* LSTS is a Compiler Frontend

 ## My TODO List